gpospelov/BornAgain/Tests/Functional/Python/PyFit/README.md

-Collection of functional tests (Python)
+## Functional tests of libBornAgainFit

 Collection of fitting tests for libBornAgainFit library.
 Different geometries, number of fit parameters, variety